Capital Newspapers: Changes to The Capital Times

 The Capital Times Co. of Madison acquired WisPolitics.com the online subscription political news service, in February 2011.
 WisPolitics.com is operated as a wholly owned subsidiary, with no integration of staff or connection to the editorial philosophy of The Cap Times.

 Printing press

-The Capital Newspapers printing press also inks numerous publications in the Dane County region that are not owned by the corporation.
-Press room clients include various University of Wisconsin student-led newspapers, such as The Badger Herald which distributes 11,500 papers on Mondays and Thursdays and The Daily Cardinal which distributes 10,000 newspapers Monday through Thursday.
+The Capital Newspapers printing press also prints The Badger Herald which distributes 11,500 papers on Mondays and Thursdays and The Daily Cardinal which distributes 10,000 newspapers Monday through Thursday.